Team Leaders are the heartbeat of the Contact Center.

 - Customer Experience Management

-One of the most common comments we receive after any Team Leader training course is this –
+Here’s one of the most common comments we receive after any Team Leader training course:

 “Dan, I’ve been in the industry for 5 (or 8 or even 14) years and I wish I had taken this course back when I started.
 Because I would have done a much better job.”